 Edward Sylvester Morse (1838-1925) was one of the first Americans to live in Japan.
 His archive provides a comprehensive insight into the culture and society of Meiji Japan.
 In addition to preserving the household records of a samurai family and many accounts of the tea ceremony, Morse made notes on subjects as diverse as shop signs, fireworks, hairpins, agricultural tools, to household construction, art and architecture.
 Morse devoted much of his life to the task of documenting life in Japan before it was transformed by Western modernization.
 The records also cover his work at the Imperial University of Tokyo where he taught science and was Chair of Zoology.
 He was a crucial figure in the initial engagement between Japan and America and his papers are also important for relations between East Asia and America in the first decades of the twentieth century.

 The Wiley Digital Archives: Royal Geographical Society (with IBG) collection includes materials from the society’s library, as well as its extensive archival and map collection.
 Hundreds of thousands of manuscript maps are complemented by manuscript material, fieldnotes, correspondence, drawings, pamphlets, atlases, gazetteers, and a range of other published and unpublished material.
 The archive sheds light on the impact of geographical science on history, exploration, colonialism, and diplomatic policies, as well as natural resources, cultural studies, anthropology, and ethnography.

 This digital archive currently includes 150,000 pages of conference proceedings, reports of international women's organizations, publications and web pages of women's non-governmental organizations, and letters, diaries, and memoirs of women active internationally since the mid-nineteenth century.
 It also includes photographs and videos of major events and activists in the history of women's international social movements.
-Finally, there are also 25-30 essays exploring themes illuminated by the primary documents in the archive commissioned from leading contemporary scholars.
+There are also 25-30 essays exploring themes illuminated by the primary documents in the archive commissioned from leading contemporary scholars.
 The primary source material illuminates how women’s international organizations have focused on issues related to peace, poverty, child labor, literacy, disease prevention, and global inequality.